 GI conducts investigations of state publicly funded health and human services recipients.
 Specifically, it pursues allegations of overpayments made to recipients in the Supplemental Nutrition Assistance Program; Temporary Assistance for Needy Families; Medicaid; Children’s Health Insurance Program; and the Women, Infants, and Children program.

 Referrals to GI come from data analysis performed by GI staff, referrals from the Office of Eligibility Services, other HHSC entities, and the general public.
-Referrals come either through calls to the Fraud Hotline or online complaints to our website.
+Referrals come either through calls to the Integrity Line or online complaints to our website.
 Any dollars identified for recovery are referred for collection to HHSC’s Fiscal Division through the Accounts Receivable Tracking System.
 Additionally, GI conducts criminal investigations of the above recipients, which are referred to district attorneys throughout Texas for criminal prosecution.

 What do you think of our website?
 We value your feedback; take the IG website survey.